oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### run vm

 *   <b>scheduling host</b>
-    -   if the vm has passthrough vnic, the physical nic to which the vnic's network is attached to is being checked.
+    -   if the vm has passthrough vnic, the physical nics to which the vnic's network is attached to are being checked.
-        -   if ithere are no available VFs on the nic, the host is filtered out from the scheduling.
+        -   if ithere are no available VFs (free VF considered as VF that a vm can be connected directly to it -no ip, no device [tap, bridge, etc]) on none of the nics, the host is filtered out from the scheduling.
         -   if all the hosts were filtered out from the scheduling the running of the VM will fail and an appropriate error message will be displayed.
-    -   on run vm the engine will pass to the vdsm-
+    -   the engine will pass the following to the vdsm-
-        -   the pf the vnic should be connected to one of its vfs.
+        -   the PF the vnic should be connected to one of its VFs.
-        -   the network configuration that should be applied on the vf (vlan, qos, mtu).
+        -   the network configuration that should be applied on the VF (vlan).
             -   the network configuration will be applied on the vf before starting the vm.

 ##### migration